Tramontina: International Units

-Stores
+Outside of Brazil, Tramontina has Distribution Centers and Sales Offices in South Africa, Germany, Australia, Chile, Uruguay, Argentina, China, Singapore, Colombia, the United Arab Emirates, Ecuador, United States, Mexico, Panama, Peru, India, United Kingdom, Canada, Spain, Japan and Latvia, in addition to sales representatives operating in other countries.

+Tramontina Store

-The company has two retail stores in Rio Grande do Sul assembled exclusively with brand products, in the city of Carlos Barbosa and another in Farroupilha.
+The company has two factory stores in Rio Grande do Sul assembled exclusively with brand products, in the city of Carlos Barbosa and another in Farroupilha.
+The largest of them is in Carlos Barbosa, the company's headquarters city, with more than 4 thousand square meters.

-In 2013, Tramontina opened its first concept store in the city of Rio de Janeiro, the T store.
-The city was chosen, according to Clovis Tramontina, president of the company, due to its hosting of international proportion such as the 2014 FIFA World Cup and the 2016 Summer Olympics.
+In 2013, Tramontina opened its first concept store in the city of Rio de Janeiro, the Tramontina Store.
+According to Clovis Tramontina, president of the company, the city was chosen due to its hosting of international proportion such as the 2014 FIFA World Cup and the 2016 Summer Olympics.
 According to him, the store will be a kind of laboratory where products will be offered first-hand to customers.
 In 2015, a second store in Brazil was inaugurated in Salvador, and the first outside Brazil was opened in Santiago, Chile.

-International

-Outside of Brazil, Tramontina has distribution and sales offices in South Africa, Germany, Australia, Chile, Uruguay, Argentina, China, Indonesia, Singapore, Colombia, the United Arab Emirates, Ecuador, the United States, Honduras, Mexico, Nigeria, Panama, Peru, Russia, India, the United Kingdom and Trinidad and Tobago.
+Today, there are more than 20 stores in Brazil, 7 in Peru, 5 Colombia, 1 in South Africa, 1 in Bolivia and 1 in Dubai.

+In 2014, the brand began selling operations via e-commerce for its line of wooden furniture and in 2018, the brand launched its official store online, Tramontina Store.

+Sustainability

+Tramontina has an Environmental Management Program, created to formalize practices and comply with sustainable development technologies.
+The brand adopts its own systems to care for the environment, such as the treatment of waste and liquid effluents, which prevents the disposal of harmful substances, which earned the company ISO 14001 certification.

+Tramontina adopts ESG governance criteria and publishes an annual Sustainability Report, detailing circular economy strategies, waste management, water efficiency and the use of renewable energy.

+The company maintains policies and committees aimed at monitoring the compliance of its operations, while its research and development activities focus on technological innovations aimed at process efficiency and sustainability.